mnr/writing-wip/kwak-anthology.md

 "Sounds like a job for your lobbyist.
 I'm only interested in what - or who - blew up Dakota."

 She put the meal back to wherever it had appeared from.
 "It's the AI.
 We can't directly test it, because we don't have Dakota's custom chip.
 You have it.
-Robin might be able to make another.
+Robin might make another.
 But we're certain when Dakota put this meal in the oven, the AI tried to control the oven.
-The oven didn't respond in a predictable fashion, so the AI improvised.
-Somewhere between it's local memory and the lessons from other meals on the WorldFood network, the AI decided it needed to open the gas valve.
+The oven didn't respond predictably, so the AI improvised.
+Somewhere between its local memory and the lessons from other meals on the WorldFood network, the AI decided it needed to open the gas valve.
 But the gas valve was already open.
-Dakota's custom oven chip was effectively lying to the AI.
-The oven and room was full of gas, but the AI didn't know, so it lit the oven."
+Dakota's custom oven chip was lying to the AI.
+The oven and room were full of gas, but the AI didn't know, so it lit the oven."

 "And we'll be able to test this when the meal shows up?"